 Lappset playground equipment, Commercial Recreation Specialists

 I’ve been doing some interesting copywriting for Commercial Recreation Specialists (CRS).
-They’re an award-winning Verona, Wisconsin company that provides exciting land and water recreational products to businesses like campgrounds, camps, YMCAs, hotels and municipalities.
-Really, for the sole purpose of effective product research, I need to spend a day playing on them, don’t you think?
+They’re an award-winning Verona, Wis. company that provides exciting land and water recreational products to businesses like campgrounds, camps, YMCAs, hotels and municipalities.
+Really, for the sole purpose of effective product research, don’t you think I need to spend a day just playing on them?

 All fun aside, this project is intriguing because it’s a style of writing different than I normally do.
 A majority of my copywriting is business-to-consumer (B2C), however, the writing I do for CRS is business-to-business (B2B).
 And while consumers and businesses are normally quite different in how they’re motivated to buy (a topic for another day), it’s also important to note their similarities.